dasbury-esri/classic-converter-app/README.md

 created after a production build.
 Edited those lines to point to /src/main.tsx so Vite can run successfully
 ### davi6569/AGO-oath2-integration
 To ease user workflow, added a button to do authentication via ArcGIS Online OAuth2.
 Removed the token input field and its references from index.html and Converter.tsx also updated .gitignore to exclude the node_modules folder
+### davi6569/create-draft-story-via-ArcGIS-REST-api
+- To ease user friction, create a target StoryMap using the ArcGIS REST api.
+Removed the target story input field and its references.
+- Normalized image resource urls during mapping when transferring images in image-transfer.ts
+- Modified transferResults in Converter.tsx to handle the array

 ## Environment Notes